henrriusdev/tfenv/README.md

 ### **Go**

-You can install this by using
+You can install this by using:
 ```bash
 go install github.com/henrriusdev/tfenv@latest
 ```